-You can export a node from the Offline Planning page to the live topology.
+A node can be added to the Offline page and then exported from there to the live topology.

-➤ To export a node from the Offline Page to the live topology:
+To export a node from the Offline page to the live topology:

-Before exporting a node to the live topology, make sure it's correctly configured in the Offline Planning page.
-If a node with the same IP address already exists in the live topology, the entire configuration of the node will be transferred to that node in the live topology.
-Before exporting a node to the live topology, make sure all Peer Connections (IPGroups) are configured on that node.

-In the Offline Planning page, right-click the node and from the popup menu select Export node.
+- Before exporting a node to the live topology, make sure it's correctly configured in the Offline page. - If a node with the same IP address already exists in the live topology, the entire configuration of the node will be transferred to that node in the live topology. - Before exporting a node to the live topology, make sure all Peer Connections (IPGroups) are configured on that node. - In the Offline page, right-click the node and from the popup, select Export node.